I have a secret to tell you DCL #22

 What questions do you need answers to before you are able to make a decision?
 Who can you call to discuss your questions with?
 Write down your answers.

-Join my global crew of 6-figure professionals and get weekly career strategies and job search tips right to your inbox.
-These emails are FREE and the strategies I share are taken right from my one-on-one coaching sessions.
+Join my global crew of 6-figure professionals at companies like Google, Deloitte.
+Microsoft and Lululemon to get weekly career strategies and job search tips right to your inbox.
+These emails are FREE and the strategies I share are taken right from my one-on-one coaching sessions (so I know they work really well).

-Read more from Welcome to Design a Career You Love 🎉
+Read more from Design a Career You Love